 This program is offered in a blended learning format that involves both on campus and distance learning experiences.
-Students are required to participate in two intensive on-campus weekend class meetings per month and complete extensive reading and online learning activities during the week(s) between campus meetings.

 Potential students should read both program and admission requirements to make sure the program is a good fit.